Front-Desk Workflow Support for Ontario Dental Clinics

 Asking about Invisalign consultation pricing and timeline.

-Suggested action: Send pricing sheet by email.
+Suggested action: Send pricing information by email.
 Brief follow-up call tomorrow.

 Why clinics choose us